daniakl/SQL_Project_Data_Job_Analysis/README.md

 5. What are the most optimal skills to learn for a data analyst looking to maximize job market value?
 # Tools I used
 In this project, I used a variety of tools to conduct my analysis and to add visualizations to some part:

--**SQL**(Structured Query Language): Used to interact with the database, extract insights, and answer my key questions through queries.
+1.**SQL**(Structured Query Language): Used to interact with the database, extract insights, and answer my key questions through queries.

--**PostgreSQL**: As the database management system, PostgreSQL allowed me to store, query, and manipulate the job posting data.
+2.***PostgreSQL**: As the database management system, PostgreSQL allowed me to store, query, and manipulate the job posting data.

--**Visual Studio Code **(VS Code):This open-source administration and development platform helped me manage the database and execute SQL queries.
+3.**Visual Studio Code**(VS Code):This open-source administration and development platform helped me manage the database and execute SQL queries.

 # The Analysis
 Each query for this project was done with the objective of finding specific aspects of the data analyst job market.
 Here is the approach for each question:
 ### 1. Top Paying Data Analyst Jobs